 THE USES OF ADVERSITY (raw OCR; pdfs may be more readable)

 Genealogical letters written for his grandchildren.
-Terrible scan; I hope to type it up someday.
+Terrible scan.